-- (1) Salary and Non-Equity Incentive Plan Compensation amounts include amounts deferred by the named executive officer pursuant to the Executive Deferral Plan described beginning on page 79. - The grant date fair value of stock-based compensation is based on the fair market value on the date of grant as determined in accordance with the FASB ASC Topic 718 accounting guidance for stock compensation.
-The assumptions used in calculating the fair market value are set forth in Note 15, Employee Stock and Incentive Plan contained in the Notes to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC at www.sec.gov.
+- (1) Salary and Non-Equity Incentive Plan Compensation amounts include amounts deferred by the named executive officer pursuant to the Executive Deferral Plan described beginning on page 79. - (2) The grant date fair value of stock-based compensation is based on the fair market value on the date of grant as determined In accordance with the FASB ASC Topic 718 accounting guidance for stock compensation.
+The assumptions used in calculating the fair market value are set forth in Note 15, Employee Stock and Incentive Plan contained In the Notes to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC at www.sec.gov.
 For performance shares, the RSUs, and Restricted Stock, the Grant Date Fair Value of Stock and Options Awards shown is based on the target number of the shares underlying the awards granted. - (3) Non-Equity Incentive Plan Compensation is shown for the year in which the compensation is earned and is generally paid in the following calendar year.
-See the description of these annual cash Incentive awards above under the CD&A section of this proxy statement. - Change in Non-qualified Pension Value and Deferred Compensation Earnings.
-The change in pension value is based on the aggregate change In the actuarial present value of the named executive officer's accumulated benefit under all defined benefit pension plans (Including non-qualified pension plans) from the pension plan measurement date used for financial statement reporting purposes in the Company's audited statements for the prior completed fiscal year to the pension plan measurement date used for financial statement reporting purposes in the Company's audited financial statements for the covered fiscal year.
+See the description of these annual cash Incentive awards above under the CD&A section of this proxy statement. - (4) Change in Non-qualified Pension Value and Deferred Compensation Earnings.
+The change in pension value is based on the aggregate change in the actuarial present value of the named executive officer's accumulated benefit under all defined benefit pension plans (Including non-qualified pension plans) from the pension plan measurement date used for financial statement reporting purposes in the Company's audited statements for the prior completed fiscal year to the pension plan measurement date used for financial statement reporting purposes in the Company's audited financial statements for the covered fiscal year.
 There was a steep drop in discount rates at the end of 2023, which increases the present value of the pension benefit significantly.
-All amounts deferred by participants in the Executive Deferral Plan and all prior deferrals under the Executive Deferral Plan; there are no preferential or above-market earnings on this deferred compensation.
+All amounts deferred by participants in the Executive Deferral Plan and all prior deferrals under the Executive Deferral Plan are invested in a variety of mutual funds selected by each participant under trust-owned life insurance used by the Company to fund the Executive Deferral Plan; there are no preferential or above-market earnings on this deferred compensation.
 Messrs.
 Rhodes and Schuller and Ms. Arnold are not eligible to participate in the Retirement Plan because they were hired by the Company after the Retirement Plan was closed to new entrants.
 Negative amount changes are not included in this section per SEC guidelines.